winstxnhdw/moomapp-frontend-demo/README.md

 This is my very first web app/site.

-> This is only a showcase demo I built to familiarise myself with the Vue framework and not the actual deployed application for MooVita.
+> This is a showcase demo I built to familiarise myself with the Vue framework and not the actual deployed application for MooVita.

 <div align="center">
 	<img src="resources/splashscreen.gif" />